clayallsopp/relay-101/README.md

 [React](https://facebook.github.io/react/) lets you build user interface components with JavaScript; [Relay](https://facebook.github.io/relay/) lets you easily connect your React components to data from a remote server.
 Relay accomplishes this by being opinionated - it assumes certain things about your server and your app, which increases the barrier to entry but may be worth it for many projects.

-Without Relay, you have to manually download, transform, and cache each slice of your server's data in your React app.
+Without Relay, you have to download, transform, and cache each slice of your server’s data by hand.
 Tools like Flux and Redux help prevent some bugs that occur in this process, but still leave considerable room for human error in apps with lots of data flowing to and from the server.
 Relay removes most of the common boilerplate and enables app engineers to concisely and safely retrieve the data they want.

 Once upon a time, Rails showed how to make a blog in 15 minutes.
 In that tradition, we're going to make a Hacker News client with Relay.
 This assumes you are familiar with Node, NPM, and React, but nothing more.